Davide-sd/sympy-plot-backends/doc/source/index.rst

 the most common types of symbolic expressions, such as line plots, surface plots, parametric plots, vector plots, complex plots, geometric plots.

+It also provide an interactive plotting function, ``iplot``, which automatically generates widgets (sliders, buttons, ...) starting from symbolic expressions.
+It allows to better understand the influence of each parameters in a particular expression, without the knowledge of complicated widget libraries.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: